YiweiJiang2015/YiweiJiang2015.github.io/README.md

 ### Misc
 - Language is power.
 Language is your weapon.
-- Besides NLP, I also have some experience in plasma physics simulations owing to my master project.
+- Besides NLP, I have some experience in plasma physics simulations owing to my master project.
 - Favorite manga: [進撃の巨人](https://en.wikipedia.org/wiki/Attack_on_Titan).
 The final season is coming in December, 2020!

 ### Email